vplauzon/vplauzon.github.io/_posts/2020/1/2020-03-18-synchronizing-two-streams-with-kusto.md

 We assumed that taking the previous event was a good idea.

 A more general solution would be to interpolate (e.g. linearly) the measurement values.
-This would be useful especially if measurements in one of the stream are far in between and are not "slow moving".
+This would be useful especially if measurements in one of the streams are far in between and are not "slow moving".

 ## Relative time